kyracho/RPN-Calculator/README.md

 "Del" clears the right most digit from the current input.

-A arithmetic operator operates on the last two numbers in the stack and replaces them with the resulting number.
+An arithmetic operator operates on the last two numbers in the stack and replaces them with the resulting number.

-It is relatively intuitive to use, once you get the hang of it.
+The RPN calculator is intuitive to use and simple to code.

 ___
 After creating this RPN calculator, I discovered that there are already existing RPN calculator apps for the Apple Watch.